SAP-samples/teched2023-AD264/exercises/ex2/README.md

 ## Checkout Base Version of the Application

 To give you a consistent start for the upcoming tasks, there is a start version of the application available.
-It basically matches to what you did in the last exercise.
+It basically matches to what you did in the last exercise plus has some UI bits and pieces.

+> We recommend to start from this branch.
+You can save your previous work by pushing it to a Github repository, for example.

 👉 Checkout the `start` branch of the repository: